gauravmm/gauravmanek.com/_content/blog/_posts/2017-09-02-designing-a-cluster/2017-11-23-gpu-cluster-design.md

 A common trick (for the fledgeling cluster) is to purchase one or two-generation old InfiniBand hardware from eBay or resellers.
 (In 2019, with 100GbE InfiniBand available, it is possible to buy 10- and 40-GbE InfiniBand PCIe cards and switches for pennies on the dollar.)
 It is worth getting a professional systems administrator to help select parts and configure this option, if chosen.

+I suggest tracking performance and utilization before taking this expensive step; 10GbE might be a sufficient compromise.